andrew-waite/code-snippet-storage/README.md

 As the name suggests this is an app to store code snippets.

 This is the first electron/nodejs project that I've made.
+I created this app so I could quickly save code snippets and have them stored in an easy to access location.

 ![image](https://user-images.githubusercontent.com/2316269/175801359-1c48888d-1845-474c-a6b5-040197e1f622.png)